 Trash to Terracotta

-Let’s face it.
-Everyone has old glass vases and jars that get kept around, stored in old boxes or the back of shelves.
-Instead of collecting dust, upcycle old glass and ceramic pieces with house or acrylic paint and baking powder to make faux pottery. —contributed by Hailey Almsted
+Most of us have glass vases and jars sitting around or stored away in boxes.
+Instead of collecting dust, upcycle old glass and ceramic pieces with house or acrylic paint and baking powder to make faux pottery.
+(Contributed by Hailey Almsted)

-Put ¼ part baking powder and ¾ part paint in a small container and mix using a spoon until a thick, textured paint is formed.
-(Add in additional baking powder, 1 tsp. at a time, for a more textured look.)
+Put ¼ part baking powder and ¾ part paint in a small container, and mix using a spoon until thick, textured paint is formed.
+(Add additional baking powder, one tsp. at a time, for a more textured look.)
 Laying out newspaper and using a clean paint brush, began to paint the mixture onto the vessel in large, sweeping strokes.
 To create a pottery-like feel, paint in horizontal strokes around the pieces instead.
-Let fully dry, and paint 1–2 more coats, depending on coverage.
+Let fully dry, and paint one or two more coats, depending on coverage.
 Textured or colored vessels may need more coats.